Ethics toolkit for medical students

 The duty of confidentiality is not absolute and confidential information can be disclosed where:

-• the patient has the capacity to consent and consents to the disclosure
+• the patient has the capacity to consent and consents to the disclosure (this can be explicit or implied depending on the circumstances);

-• it is required by statute, such as in relation to certain communicable diseases
+• it is required by statute, such as in relation to certain communicable diseases;

 • it is justified in the public interest.